langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 Note that this sends the same input to the thread every time.
 See the [How-to Guide](../how-tos/cloud_examples/cron_jobs/) for creating cron jobs.

 The LangGraph Cloud API provides several endpoints for creating and managing cron jobs.
-See the [API reference](../reference/api_ref.md) for more details.
+See the <a href="../reference/api/api_ref.html#tag/runscreate/POST/threads/{thread_id}/runs/crons" target="_blank">API reference</a> for more details.

 ## Features
 The LangGraph Cloud API offers several features to support complex agent architectures.